tystar86/python_exercises/Tasks/data_structures.md

 ```

 #28.
->Write a Python program to find whether a queue is empty or not.
+>Write a function to find whether a queue is empty or not.

 **Expected Output:**
 ```